Jimmy Hoffa: Events of July 30

-Hoffa left his home at 1:15 p.m.
-Before heading to the restaurant, he stopped at the office of his close friend Louis Linteau, a former president of Teamsters Local 614 who now ran a limousine service.
-Linteau and Hoffa had been enemies early in their careers but eventually became friends.
-When Hoffa left prison, Linteau had also become Hoffa's unofficial appointment secretary and arranged a dinner meeting between Hoffa and the Giacalone brothers on July 26 in which they had informed him of the July 30 meeting.
-Linteau was out to lunch when Hoffa stopped by and so Hoffa talked to some of the staff present and left a message for Linteau before he left for the Machus Red Fox.
+Hoffa left his Lake Orion home at 1:15 p.m.
+Before heading to the restaurant, he stopped at the Pontiac office of his close friend Louis Linteau, a former president of Teamsters Local 614 who now ran a limousine service.
+Linteau and Hoffa had been enemies early in their careers, but eventually became friends.
+When Hoffa left prison, Linteau had also become Hoffa's unofficial appointment secretary and had arranged a dinner meeting between Hoffa and the Giacalone brothers on July 26 in which they had informed him of the July 30 meeting.
+Linteau was out to lunch when Hoffa stopped by, so Hoffa talked to some of the staff present and left a message for Linteau before he left for the Machus Red Fox.

 Between 2:15 and 2:30 p.m., an annoyed Hoffa called his wife from a payphone on a post in front of Damman Hardware, directly behind the Machus Red Fox, and complained that Giacalone had not shown up and that he had been stood up.
 His wife told him she had not heard from anyone.
-He told her he would be home at 4:00 p.m., to grill steaks for dinner.
+He told her he would be home in Lake Orion by 4:00 p.m. to grill steaks for dinner.
 Several witnesses saw Hoffa standing by his car and pacing the restaurant's parking lot.
 Two men saw Hoffa, recognized him, and stopped to chat with him briefly and to shake his hand.
 Hoffa also made a call to Linteau in which he again complained that the men were late.
-Linteau gave the time as 3:30 p.m., but the FBI suspected that it was earlier, based on the timing of other phone calls from Linteau's office from around that time.
-The FBI estimates that Hoffa left the location without a struggle around 2:45–2:50 p.m.
+Linteau gave the time of his call from Hoffa as 3:30 p.m., but the FBI suspected that it must have been earlier, based on the timing of other phone calls from Linteau's office from around that time.
+The FBI estimated that Hoffa left the location without a struggle around 2:45–2:50 p.m.
 One witness reported seeing Hoffa in the back of a maroon "Lincoln or Mercury" car with three other people.